2023 Good Morning America Book Club List: The Best Books Ranked

 October 2021 Good Morning America Book Club Pick

-A book set in Philadelphia!
+A contemporary fiction book set in Philadelphia!
 This is the story of 2 local girls, who have been best friends since childhood.
 Riley is a black woman living her dreams of being a reporter, while Jen is a pregnant white woman married to a cop.

 Told from the perspective of both women, this gripping story covers systemic racism in the police force while dealing with the nuances of navigating a bi-racial friendship.
+If you are looking for powerful books about friendship, this is one that will make you think.

 Long Bright River by Liz Moore